 After angiography, the culprit artery was identified for OCT imaging.
-OCT images were evaluated by a core laboratory (Cardiovascular Imaging Core Laboratory, case Western Reserve University, Canada).
-Two independent interventional cardiologists, blinded to whether patients had suffered a perioperative or non-operative MI, reviewed all images and decided on the presence or absence of intracoronary thrombus.
+OCT images were evaluated by a core laboratory (Cardiovascular Imaging Core Laboratory, Case Western Reserve University, Cleveland, OH).
+Two independent interventional cardiologists, blinded to whether patients had suffered a perioperative or nonoperative MI, reviewed all images and decided on the presence or absence of intracoronary thrombus.

-We randomly selected four cases from the OPTIMUS Study that underwent successful OCT imaging and for which we had all the clinical progress notes and consults, ECGs and troponin results.
-We divided the OPTIMUS cases into four groups according to clinical scenario (perioperative and non-operative MI) and according to the final MI etiology based on OCT results (type 1 and type 2 MI).
+We randomly selected 4 cases from the OPTIMUS Study that underwent successful OCT imaging and for which we had all the clinical progress notes and consults, ECGs, and troponin results.
+We divided the OPTIMUS cases into 4 groups according to both clinical scenario (perioperative and nonoperative MI) and the final MI etiology based on OCT results (type 1 and type 2 MI).
 We defined type 1 MI cases as the presence of thrombus at the culprit lesion based on OCT, and type 2 MI cases as the absence of thrombus or plaque rupture in the culprit artery based on OCT.
 Then, we randomly selected one case from each group.
-We pre-specified that in the event the selected case did not had complete clinical information, serial troponin measurements, or an ECG, we would randomly select another case in that specific subgroup.
-All four cases selected were considered complete.
-Case details are provided in the supplement material.
+We prespecified that in the event the selected case did not have complete clinical information, serial troponin measurements, or an ECG, we would randomly select another case in that specific subgroup.
+All 4 cases selected were considered complete.
+Case details are provided in the Supplemental Appendix S4.